Representation & Membership

-• Or 25+ who have accessed the program and is now aged out of the program or those that have a genuine interest in the objectives of the Corporation and whose application for Membership has been approved by the Board through its subcommittee ENAGB youth council;
+• Be an individual with a genuine interest in the objectives of the Corporation, whose membership application has been approved by the Board through its ENAGB Youth Council subcommittee.

 • Receive notice of meetings of ENAGB YOUTH PROGRAM;